Steps to keep air brakes working in winter

 Winter can be hard on a rig's air brakes, but a little extra care will halt brake problems

 A frozen brake line can take a rig out of service for hours, maybe days depending on a department's maintenance capabilities.
-Frozen lines and other problems are preventable, but first, we need to know how they work.
+Frozen lines and other problems are preventable, but first, we need to know more about air brake requirements.

 All air brake systems use air pressure to apply the brakes when you step on the pedal.
 The air is pressurized by the air compressor on the truck's engine and then stored in a series of pressure tanks on the truck.
 An air governor on the compressor regulates the pressure.
 Most, if not all systems, work on 120 psi of pressure.